Building a RISC-V simulator in Rust - Part 1

 groups of function where the only thing changing is the function name and the

-etc).
+mnemonic (add, sub, or etc).
 We can use another macro feature here,

 variable arguments: